GabrielStavre/Sankey_diagram/README.md

+# Sankey diagram
-# How to build a Sankey diagram, based on input-output table of the main economic sectors.
+How to build a Sankey diagram, based on input-output table of the main economic sectors.